LKWLaLa/LKWLaLa.github.io/_posts/2016-7-5-HTML-Data-Attributes.md

               $(this).data( 'old_html', indexHTML ); // Stores the previous html as a data attribute within its parent <li>
  ```

-More explanation of this technique (and other helpful ideas) can be found in this [stackoverflow post.] (http://stackoverflow.com/questions/13040763/javascript-jquery-get-and-hold-elements-initial-html-content)
+More explanation of this technique (and other helpful ideas) can be found in this [Stackoverflow post.] (http://stackoverflow.com/questions/13040763/javascript-jquery-get-and-hold-elements-initial-html-content)

-By storing the entire block of html as a data attribute, I was then able to retrieve and restore it at a later point in time (when the user clicks "Close."
+By storing the entire block of html as a data attribute, I was then able to retrieve and restore it at a later point in time (when the user clicks "Close.")

 ```javascript
 function videoCloseListener(){